virengujariya/OneRM/README.md

 ![screenshot-2](screenshots/2.png)

 ## Assumptions
+- Maximum of OneRMs is used when displaying values on screen
 - Workout history data file is always in English.
 - exercise name is a unique string.
 - `sets` value is always 1.
 - `reps` and `weight` is always greater than 0 and `weight`'s default unit is lbs.
+- Code is self explanatory and doesn't include comments in code.

 ## What's not included?
 (Future improvements)
 - Project doesn't support configuration for weight unit (kg, lbs etc)
 - Local database doesn't support choice of languages (default is English)
-- Minimal support for theme (light/dark)
+- Includes minimal support for theme, fonts and colors (light/dark)
+- Project is monolithic (separated by packages) and allows easy migration to multi-module setup